brettpetch/brettpetch.github.io/index.md

 We will teach you how to create mixes, and also give you the general run around in the communications technology room.

+If you have song ideas, please pass them along at [bit.ly/BDHSongs](http://bit.ly/BDHSongs)

 ## Spring Fling
 ![Spring Fling](https://brettpetch.github.io/assets/img/JamesJung-215.jpg)
 Images are available at [bit.ly/BDHSpringFling](https://bit.ly/BDHSpringFling)